Siobhan Hunter

-Siobhan Hunter (born 10 April 1994) is a Scottish footballer who currently plays as a defender for Hibernian in the Scottish Women's Premier League.
+Siobhan Hunter (born 10 April 1994) is a Scottish footballer who plays as a defender for Hibernian in the Scottish Women's Premier League.

+Club career

 Hunter first signed with Hibernian youth as a 9-year old in March 2004.

-Hunter, returning from a broken collar bone, came on as a substitute in the 2018 SWPL Cup Final, in which Hibs beat Celtic 9–0 at Falkirk Stadium.

-2017 Scottish Cup Final

 In the 2017 Scottish Cup final against Glasgow City, Hunter scored the third goal with a 40-yard free kick, in a 3–0 win.
 The goal was nominated for, and subsequently won, the Women's Soccer United goal of the month.

+Returning from a broken collarbone, Hunter came on as a substitute in the 2018 SWPL Cup Final, in which Hibs beat Celtic 9–0 at Falkirk Stadium.

+Hunter has played over 250 times for Hibernian, reaching that landmark in October 2022.

 International career

-Hunter has been capped for the Scotland Under 15, Under 17, Under 19 and Women's teams.
+Hunter has been capped for the Scotland Under 15, Under 17, Under 19 and senior international teams.
+She wore the captain's armband throughout the 2012–13 UEFA Women's Under-19 Championship qualifying campaign, including the elite round matches in Livingston and Hamilton in April 2013.

-Hunter appeared over 30 times before being capped at full level.

-Hunter made her debut for the Scotland Women's team in a 3–2 friendly win over Iceland in Reykjavik, in June 2013.
-Hunter was capped twice in 2013.
+Hunter appeared over 30 times at youth levels before being capped at full level; she made her debut for Scotland in a 3–2 friendly win over Iceland in Reykjavík in June 2013, and received a second cap in the same year.

+Personal life

+In June 2022, Hunter became engaged to Hibernian teammate Shannon McGregor on holiday in Tenerife.
+In January 2024, both were given a leave of absence by the club after Hunter's mother suffered serious injuries in an accidental fall, coincidentally also occurring in Tenerife.